 Lewis included part of this same passage as nr.
 7 in his George Macdonald: An Anthology (1946).

-In the Trinity Term of 1929 : The year must in fact have been 1930, as was discovered almost simultaneously but independently by two Lewis scholars (Andrew Lazo and Alistair McGrath) in 2013.
+In the Trinity Term of 1929 : The year must in fact have been 1930, as was discovered almost simultaneously but independently by two Lewis scholars (Andrew Lazo and Alistair McGrath) in 2012.
 Trinity Term is the last of the three Terms in an academic year in Oxford, covering the late spring and early summer.
 The precise day is now thought to be have been in the first three weeks of June 1930.

 compelle intrare, compel them to come in : Luke 14:23.
 “And the lord said unto the servant, Go out into the highways and hedges, and compel them to come in, that my house may be filled.”